-- Completion of the Property Services Preventive Maintenance Plan - Property Services staff started conducting an inventory of BBRD grounds, buildings and amenities (excluding the golf course) in FY16. - Due to the continued heavy workload of Property Services Department, I instructed staff in FY17 to seek a web-based preventative maintenance solution rather than create one in house to speed up the execution of this vital initiative. - The BOT approved a facilities assessment and capital planning (i.e. preventive maintenance) implementation project in early FY19.
-As of the date of the publication of this document, this project was in progress.
-Completion of the project is anticipated by the Summer 2019. - Included in the FY20 WDPB is the cost of sending an employee to the vendor's annual training session (out of state traveled is required).

-Employee Job and Safety Training
+- Completion of the Property Services Preventive Maintenance Plan - Property Services staff started conducting an inventory of BBRD grounds, buildings, and amenities (excluding the golf course) in FY16 - Due to the continued heavy workload of Property Services Department, I instructed staff in FY17 to seek a web-based preventative maintenance solution rather than create one in house to speed up the execution of this vital initiative. - The BOT approved a facilities assessment and capital planning (i.e. preventive maintenance) implementation project in early FY19.
+This project was completed in late FY19 and the staff is now using the capital planning system to track on-going maintenance and replacement costs - Included in the FY20 Approved Budget is the cost of sending an employee to the vendor's annual training session (out of state traveled is required) - Employee Job and Safety Training - The importance of a properly trained workforce cannot be overstated.
+When I arrived at BBRD five years ago, workers compensation rates were double the industry standard due to high cost

-- The importance of a properly trained workforce cannot be overstated.
-When I arrived at BBRD five years ago, workers compensation rates were double the industry standard due to high cost and number of claims in previous years.
-Staff has worked diligently to reduce workers compensation claims and BBRD experienced a significant decline in premiums in last three-years as a result. - Each department provides group and/or individual safety and job-related training as dictated by the work involved in each job classification by their immediate supervisor and/or department manager. - o The use of outside trainers began in FY17 and continues going forward. - Specific training for jobs continues to be refined and improved, such as the development of an official "BBRD recipe book" for all cooks to use was implemented in 2016 and is continually updated by the Kitchen Supervisor.
+- o and number of claims in previous years.
+Staff has worked diligently to reduce workers compensation claims with BBRD's experience rate declining 61% in last five-years. - Each department provides group and/or individual safety and job-related training as dictated by the work involved in each job classification by their immediate supervisor and/or department manager. - o The use of outside trainers began in FY17 and continues, going forward. - Specific training for jobs continues to be refined and improved, such as the development of an official "BBRD recipe book" for all cooks to use was implemented in 2016 and is continually updated by the Kitchen Supervisor.
 The consistency of quality and portions has increased as the result of said revision. - The use of pre-employment and return-to-work lift testing for positions with heavy lifting requirements (started in FY16) continues to show dividends as individuals not capable of safely performing specific jobs are now disqualified prior to starting work.

-Challenges within the FY20 WDPB
+Challenges within the FY20 Approved Budget

-The old adage of "there are no problems money cannot solve" is as true as ever, but BBRD like most public entities does not have unlimited resources.
-Department managers developed their WDPB requests under the guidance that essential needs will be funded, service quality improvements will have priority and excessive WDPBs for unidentified needs will be scrutinized and reduced if needed.
+The old adage of "there are no problems money cannot solve" is as true as ever, but BBRD, like most public entities, does not have unlimited resources.
+Department managers developed their WDPB requests under the guidance that essential needs will be funded, service quality improvements will have priority, and excessive WDPBs for unidentified needs will be scrutinized and reduced if needed.
 The Finance Manager and I worked with each department manager to develop win-win results within their budgets to fund the majority of requested items while staying within the framework of proposed revenues.
 However, other challenges, both monetary and non-monetary still face BBRD including: